Are women’s lives protected without abortion?

 - Abortion is not necessary to save a woman’s life.
 Women will always be treated if life-threatening condition arises in pregnancy, even if that means the life of the baby is lost.
 Treatment for conditions arising in pregnancy, such as pre-eclampsia or sepsis, are NOT abortions, even if the life of the baby is lost, as the intention is not to harm the baby.

-- Doctors say that no Irish woman has ever been denied life-saving medical treatments any condition arising in pregnancy because of our law on abortion.
-Abortion is not Good healthcare saves lives – the purpose of abortion is to end a life.
+- Doctors say that the 8th amendment has NEVER caused Irish women to be denied life-saving medical treatments for any condition that might arise in pregnancy.
+Abortion is not healthcare.
+Good healthcare saves lives – the purpose of abortion is to end a life.

 - More than 1000 doctors have now signed the Dublin Declaration which states that abortion is not needed to save the life of a woman.